azhx/blagoblag/content/drafts/mysterious-case-of-deny-dynamic-code-generation.rst

 loaded.
 On Windows, this is achieved with Code Integrity Guard, which requires that any DLLs which are loaded be signed.
 On macOS we achieve this with the ``file-map-executable`` permission.
-By default, macOS's sandbox policy we allow loading a dynamic library from anywhere you can read files from.
+By default, macOS's sandbox policy allows loading a dynamic library from anywhere you can read files from.
 With ``file-map-executable`` you can add a deny-all rule and then whitelist particular places on disk to load libraries from.
 We've now landed a patch for Firefox which limits us to loading libraries only from system directories and